gtheilman/PharmacyFeud/README.md

 [Demo](https://pharmd.umc.edu/pharmacyfeud/index.html?gameData=medicaid)

 I use this program as a "framing device" during lectures.
 If you watch Family Feud, you'll notice that there is actually very little time devoted to the game.
 Some have stated that each 1/2 hour show only has 3 minutes of actual gameplay.
-Similarly, I use the time between students giving answers to talk about the responses that have come up on the board and how they relate to the topic of the lecture.
+Most of the show is talking to the players and joking around.
+I use the time between students giving answers to talk about the responses that have come up on the board and how they relate to the topic of the lecture.
+And I do throw in the occasional joke.

 ![GameBoard](https://raw.githubusercontent.com/gtheilman/PharmacyFeud/master/media/pharmacyfeud.JPG)